vLeapGroup/docs/warps/general.md

 Warps can be shared through any medium capable of encoding or displaying URLs, including web platforms, QR codes, NFC tags, etc.

+You can create Warps using the UseWarp default client at [usewarp.to/create](https://usewarp.to/create).

 ## Learn from Videos

-If you prefer to learn from videos, watch the Warp Dev Series on YouTube: [Warp Dev Series](https://www.youtube.com/watch?v=_FLahYKlIJk)
+If you prefer to learn from videos, watch the Warp Dev Series on YouTube: [Warp Dev Series](https://www.youtube.com/watch?v=_FLahYKlIJk).

+## Examples

+We host a wide range of Warp examples (Blueprints) on GitHub in the [specifications repository](https://github.com/vLeapGroup/warps-specs/tree/main/examples).
+You can also explore Warps on usewarp.to and find their Blueprints via the "Inspect" button.

 ## Join us on Telegram

-Join our Telegram community for support and discussions: [https://telegram.usewarp.to](https://telegram.usewarp.to)
+Join our Telegram community for support and discussions: [https://telegram.usewarp.to](https://telegram.usewarp.to).